Disability Lawyers in Toronto Serving Ontario and Canada

 Contrary to popular belief, wrongful dismissal usually has little to do with your employer’s reasons for terminating your employment.
 Rather, the wrongfulness of a wrongful dismissal refers to the lack of a reasonable notice period and/or severance pay.
 This right to notice of termination is one of the most valuable legal protections you have as an employee.
-In most cases, employers will try to get away with paying as little as possible to terminated employees.
+In most cases, employers will try to get away with paying as little as possible to terminated employees despite what's written in employment contracts.
 This strategy often works - many employees are unaware of their legal entitlements and allow their employers to get away with the bare minimum.

 Don’t let this happen to you.
 If your employment has been terminated, book a free consultation today with one of our Toronto employment lawyers to help you determine your employee rights.

 After being wrongfully terminated, you may feel unsure of what to do next.
 Rest assured you are not alone.
-When you call Share Lawyers, you will speak with an employment lawyer who knows employment law, knows what you are going through, and can offer you the best possible advice at no cost to you.
+When you call the employment lawyers at Share Lawyers, you will speak with an employment lawyer who knows labour employment law, knows what you are going through, and can offer you the best possible advice at no cost to you.

 Why you should contact us: